NeuroTechX/ntx_slack_archive/eegdata.md

  >dano it could works, the problem is to get the data.
 Here it's artificially generated data (because you need labeled data i.e the same data clean and with added noise). the problem with EEG is that noise is hard to define

+9/29/2017 1:07 PM

+ **alexandre.barachant** :

+ >it could works for ERP, because you know how the signal looks like (i.e. it is the average ERP), so you might actually be able have an estimation of the clean signal and the signal + noise